 - 600MB storage space (excluding disk space for IDE/tools).

 - Flutter relies on the following command-line tools for being able to be available in your development environment.
 These are bash, curl, git 2.x, mkdir, rm, unzip, which, xz-utils.

-- Flutter test command depends on shared libraries to be able for being available in your environment.
+- The flutter test command depends on shared libraries to be able for being available in your environment.

 The library is libGLU.so.1 which is provided by mesa packages such as

 Get the Flutter SDK